SiegeLord/SLConfig/README.md

 quotes can be inserted into escaped quotes by escaping them with the backslash ('\').
 Most escaped codes from the C are also supported.
 Unknown escape codes are passed as is (e.g. "\8" becomes "8").
-Newline characters are accepted, but are parsed as is, so you must be mindful of what style of line endings you use.
+Newline characters are accepted, but are parsed as is, so note must be taken of what style of line endings are used.
 Here are some examples of escaped strings, again defining string nodes (it is perfectly valid to use any type of string for any usage of string that has been shown so far):